google/euphonia/audiotool/design/design.md

 ![admin-wireframe06](admin-wireframe06.png)

 ### **Taskset Detail Screen**
 Groups of tasks can be managed together, assigned to users, deprecated, edited, and turned on for auto-assignment on enroll.
 Prompts can be bulk uploaded from a text file, where each prompt is delimited by newlines.
+Image-based response tasks can be created by uploading a JPG associated with a task.

 ![admin-wireframe07](admin-wireframe07.png)